Aya-Abouzaid/library/README.md

 # Library Management System

-This project is a Library Management System developed to manage the operations of a library efficiently.
-The system is built using Java SE & Java EE with Spring Framework, providing functionalities to manage books, members, and library transactions.
+This project is a Library Management BackEnd System developed to manage the operations of a library efficiently.
+The system is built using php with Laravel Framework, providing functionalities to manage books, members, and library transactions.

 ## Table of Contents